sarah0727/Predicting-Customer-Churn-in-a-Telecommunications-Company/README.md

 them.
 Tasks:
 Data Collection and Preprocessing:
-You can use this dataset for the assignment: https://www.kaggle.com/datasets/blastchar/telcocustomer-churn Preprocess the data to handle missing values, encode categorical variables, and prepare it for analysis.
+Dataset for the assignment: https://www.kaggle.com/datasets/blastchar/telcocustomer-churn Preprocessing the data to handle missing values, encode categorical variables, and prepare it for analysis.
 Exploratory Data Analysis (EDA):
-Perform EDA on the dataset to understand customer behavior and factors influencing churn.
+Performing EDA on the dataset to understand customer behavior and factors influencing churn.
 Visualize key findings using appropriate graphs and charts.
 Feature Engineering:
 Create relevant features that can help in predicting churn.